jdhwpgmbca/pcapture/README.md

 # And do the GET method to download the capture data.

-http GET :8080/capture "Authorization:Bearer $access_token" token:$token
+http GET :8080/capture "Authorization:Bearer $access_token" token:$token -o capture.pcapng

 # And finally use DELETE to delete the capture data